-Eva Zitterkob joined the staff of Italia Performing Arts in 2016, directly on graduating from Shenandoah University in Winchester, Virginia, with her Masters Degree in Performing Arts Leadership and Management.
-She previously received her Bachelor’s Degree in Theatre Arts Studies from Brigham Young University (BYU) in Provo, Utah.
-At BYU she also studied contemporary, jazz, and dance improvisation/composition, along with acting in the Stanislavsky and Alexander techniques.
+Eva Zitterkob joined the staff of Italia Performing Arts in 2016, just weeks before receiving her Masters Degree in Performing Arts Leadership and Management from Shenandoah University in Winchester, Virginia.
+In 2013 she received her Bachelor’s Degree in Theatre Arts Studies from Brigham Young University (BYU) in Provo, Utah.
+At BYU she also studied contemporary, jazz, dance improvisation and composition, along with acting in the Stanislavsky and Alexander techniques.

 Eva’s dance training began in 2000 with ballet, tap, lyrical, and jazz instruction.
 At nine years old she became interested in taking dance classes during a summer arts academy in her hometown of Weatherford, Oklahoma.
 In 2001, while continuing her dance training, Eva began performing in community theatre at Southwest Playhouse (SWPH) in Clinton, Oklahoma.
 Her first role was a schoolgirl in Joseph and the Amazing Technicolor Dreamcoat.
-In 2005, after dancing with a ballet company in The King and I at SWPH, she moved her dance training to study with Penny Askew at Western Oklahoma Ballet Academy, focusing on classical ballet and modern dance.
+In 2005, after dancing with a ballet company in The King and I at SWPH, she moved her dance training to study with Penny Askew (currently with the Oklahoma City Ballet, Yvonne Chouteau School) at Western Oklahoma Ballet Academy, focusing on classical ballet and modern dance.

 Eva choreographed her first musical, Clue, the Musical, in 2007 at SWPH.
-Through 2013 she acted, sang, danced, choreographed, and taught dance numbers for theatre productions.
-Eva learned that her love of dance grew through choreographing and teaching.
-She has choreographed for seven musical theatre productions and performed in over 21 productions as well.
+Through 2013 she performed, choreographed, and taught dance numbers for SWPH productions.
+Eva learned her love of dance grew through choreographing and teaching.
+She choreographed for seven community theater productions and performed in over 21 productions as well.

-During 2013, Eva worked as a gymnastics coach and dance adviser at Olympic Gold Gymnastics in Clinton, Oklahoma, teaching basic dance techniques and performance strategies.
+During 2013, Eva worked as a gymnastics coach and dance adviser at Olympic Gold Gymnastics in Clinton, Oklahoma, teaching basic dance techniques and performance strategies under the direction of head coach Sherrel Johnston.
 While there she observed the benefit of dance training for gymnasts, along with the potential value of gymnastics training for dancers.

 |Previous: Lorenza Manara Marchi||Next: Rosanna Winner|